 DHCD must have at least five business days to process the request.
-DHCD will withdraw the saver's deposited funds from their account and add the appropriate match funds earned to directly pay the vendor for the asset.
+DHCD will withdraw the saver's deposited funds from their account and add the appropriate match funds earned to directly pay the vendor (attorney/closing agent) for the home purchase.
 It will be sent to the vendor's address provided on the Qualified Withdrawal Request Form.

-The process from the time DHCD receives the request form to the time that a vendor check is issued, should take about five business days, in addition to the time it takes to mail the check to the vendor.
-Please be sure that the saver is aware of these timeframe and work with them to plan accordingly.
+The process from the time DHCD receives the request form to the time that a vendor payment (or wire) is issued, should take about five business days.
+Please be sure that the saver is aware of these timeframes and work with them to plan accordingly.